-The Belmont Ridge Open Space Trail is the only natural surface trail located within Windsor Town limits.
+The Highland Ridge Open Space Trail is the only natural surface trail located within Windsor Town limits.
 The intent of the trail is to provide a similar experience to hiking an unpaved trail in the foothills.

 Users should anticipate occasional cross-cutting of the trail by running water which will not be repaired unless the cut is so severe a person cannot safely step over, or reasonably maneuver a mountain bike across.
 Windsor Parks Maintenance Staff performs weed control and will occasionally mow buffer strips on each side of the single track trail.

 Great Western Trail

 Also, the Great Western Trail Authority, formed via an intergovernmental agreement between the towns of Windsor, Severance, and Eaton, owns and maintains the Great Western Trail, a rails-to-trail project located on the old Great Western railroad right-of-way, heading northeast out of Windsor to Severance.
 The trail is generally graded and is suitable for hiking and most "fat tire" type bikes.